dwadden/dygiepp/DATA.md

 The [GENIA dataset](https://orbit.nlm.nih.gov/browse-repository/dataset/human-annotated/83-genia-corpus/visit) contains entity, relation, and event annotations for abstracts from biomedical research papers.
 Entities can be nested over overlapping.
 Our preprocessing code converts entity and coreference links to our JSON format.
 Event shave a complex hierarchical structure, and are left to future work.

 To download the GENIA data and preprocess it into the form used in our paper, run the script `./scripts/data/get_genia.sh`.
 The final `json` versions of the data will be placed in `./data/genia/processed-data`.
 We use the `json-coref-ident-only` version.
+The script will take roughly 10 minutes to run.

 ### Details